awslabs/Agent-EvalKit/commands/eval.md

        - **Update requirements and environment**: Add additional evaluation dependencies to `requirements.txt` and reinstall if needed
        - **Execute evaluation**: Run `python eval/run_evaluation.py` to execute the evaluation code and generate results
        - **Create documentation**: Create `eval/README.md` with running instructions for users
+   4. Update Evaluation Progress section in eval-plan.md with completion status

 5. Report completion with implementation status and readiness for evaluation execution and the optional next phase (`/evalkit.report`) after execution.